 4. The Keto Diet

-But the diet is pretty healthy and effective for losing weight quickly.
+Nonetheless, the diet is well studied and proven to be healthy and effective for losing weight quickly.

 5. The 5:2 Diet